-If you live in Nevada and are over 65, you may be eligible for Medicare.
+If you live in Nevada and are 65 years old or older, you may be eligible for Medicare.
 Medicare is health insurance through the federal government.
-You may also be eligible if you are under 65 and meet certain requirements.
+You may also be eligible if you are under age 65 and meet certain medical requirements.

 Read on to learn about your Medicare options in Nevada, when and how to enroll, and next steps.

-- Medicare prescription drug plans.
-Often called Part D, these private insurance plans cover prescription drug costs.
+- Medicare Part D: these private insurance plans cover prescription drug costs

-- Medicare supplement insurance (Medigap).
-These private insurance plans offer coverage to help pay for deductibles, copays, coinsurance, and other Medicare out-of-pocket costs.
+- Medicare supplement insurance (Medigap): plans offer coverage to help pay for deductibles, copays, coinsurance, and other Medicare out-of-pocket costs

 If you’re not eligible for part A without a premium, you can still get Part A but will have to pay a premium.

 Part B covers other medical care outside a hospital, including: